Through My Eyes

 "You're darned right I would, buddy boy," I said, smiling at him.

 "Oh, for the love of God, String!"
 I shouted.
 "Doesn't the word accident mean anything to you?
-I've looked over the reports on both your parents' accident and the one that killed Kelly...and so have you...and there was nothing...nothing, do you hear me, about either of those that was your fault!
-Now, Gabrielle, fine...you wanna keep carrying the torch for her, that's your business, I guess...but lemme tell you this, String...and I know I've said it before, but this time, you're gonna listen to me, dammit!
+I've looked over the reports on both your parents' accident and the one that killed Kelly, and so have you!
+And there was nothing—nothing, do you hear me, about either of those that was your fault!
+Now, Gabrielle, fine.
+If you wanna keep carrying the torch for her, that's your business, I guess—but, lemme tell you this, String.
+I know I've said this before, but this time, you're gonna listen to me, dammit!
 Moffet was out of his mind.
 A couple bricks short of a full load, cuckoo as a Swiss clock, goofy as a pet coon, or whatever the hell other cute little phrases you wanna use.
-Do you really think he killed Gabrielle just because you two were seeing each other, for God's sake?
-I suppose that's why he killed Angela...all those people at Red Star...the crew on that Navy destroyer...not to mention those Mirage pilots...guess those were all your fault, too, huh?"
+Do you really think he killed Gabrielle just because you two were lovers, for God's sake?
+Do you think he even knew about you two?
+I suppose that's why he killed Angela, all those people at Red Star, the crew on that Navy destroyer, not to mention those Mirage pilots!
+I guess those were all your fault, too, huh?"

 "Besides which," I continued before String could say anything, "do we really know, one way or the other, that Saint John is dead?"
-I stopped at that point, knowin' that my Italian temper had run away with me again—and, between that and my big mouth, I thought to myself, you're probably gonna hate me for the rest of my life for sayin' that, String...but it had to be said.
-So...whatever you do, I'm okay with it.
+I stopped at that point, knowin' that my Italian temper had run away with me again—and, between that and my big mouth, I thought worriedly, you're probably gonna hate me for the rest of my life for sayin' that, String, but it had to be said.
+So whatever you do, I'm okay with it.

 When he didn't answer me right away, I got worried.
 Finally, String sighed and said, "Yeah, Dom—you're right.
 We don't know what's going on with Saint John."
 I quietly breathed a sigh of relief, and just as I was about to say something, String continued.